 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-means your child has trouble hearing or he cannot hear at all in one or both ears.
+means your child has trouble hearing or he or she cannot hear at all in one or both ears.
 Hearing loss can happen suddenly or slowly over time.

 Common signs and symptoms include the following:

-- Your baby may not notice sounds around him such as a voice, a rattle shaking, or a loud noise.
+- Your baby may not notice sounds around him or her, such as a voice, a rattle shaking, or a loud noise.

-- Your child's speech does not seem normal for his age.
-Your child is old enough to talk, but he is not saying words yet.
+- Your child's speech does not seem normal for his or her age.
+Your child is old enough to talk, but he or she is not saying words yet.

-- Your child may sit close to the TV with the volume up very high.
+- Your child sits close to the TV with the volume up very high.

 - Your child watches the faces and lips of others closely when they speak.